 AC Separation Causes, Symptoms & Treatment Options

-The acromioclavicular joint (AC joint) is formed where the clavicle (collarbone) meets the acromion.
+The acromioclavicular joint (AC joint) is formed where the clavicle (collarbone) meets the acromion(tip of shoulder blade).
 A capsule and two key ligaments stabilize this joint.
 An acromioclavicular joint injury typically results from a direct impact to the shoulder.
-Depending on the ligament damage, the shoulder separation may range from mild to severe, the degree of AC separation.
+Depending on the ligament damage, the shoulder separation may range from mild to severe, known as the degree of AC separation.

 An AC separation can occur in six different degrees:

-• Type II: The AC ligament is torn completely through, but the coracoclavicular ligaments are unharmed.
+- Type II: The AC ligament is torn completely through, but the coracoclavicular ligaments remain unharmed.

-• Type III: The AC joint is completely separated.
-The AC ligament and the coracoclavicular ligaments are torn.
+- Type III: The AC joint is completely separated.
+Both the AC ligament and the coracoclavicular ligament are torn.
 The collarbone injury may cause visible elevation.

 What causes AC Separation?

-AC separations are usually the result of traumatic events, like falling on the shoulder or falling on an outstretched arm.
+AC separations are usually the result of traumatic events, such as falling directly on the shoulder or landing on an outstretched arm.

 AC separations and collarbone injuries are common in: